 Taking so many LSAT practice tests that you put yourself in a negative psychological state will definitely detract from your LSAT performance, and you will want to avoid it.
 However, every person has a different tolerance for mental pressure, and you want to give yourself an honest assessment of your own nature.
 If you find that taking 2-3 tests per week stresses you out to the point of not being able to perform well, you should definitely ease up or give yourself a break.
 On the other hand, if you find that the adrenaline of taking timed practice tests heightens your performance, by all means….step it up.
 One way to diagnose burnout is if you see a plateau in your performance.
 If you notice this, give yourself a little break before your next practice exam.

-In an ideal world, every student preparing for the LSAT would take every practice test that is out there.
+In an ideal world, every student preparing for the LSAT would take every practice test that is out there in addition to LSAT sample questions.
 Start with that as your goal, and then back off of it depending on the amount of time you have before your test, the amount of time you have in your schedule, and the degree to which you are affected by mental burnout.
 Good Luck!!